TGL

 Two people can't agree on ownership or approach

-Work is at risk of missing a deadline due to a dependency
+Work at risk of missing a deadline due to a dependency

 A client situation needs a judgment call beyond your authority